 26300.
-Globalization: History and Theory. (=HIST 29901, INST 27201) PQ: Third- or fourth-year standing.
+Globalization: History and Theory.
+PQ: Third- or fourth-year standing.
 This course makes sense of globalization as a historical phenomenon focusing primarily on the long twentieth century, but with a look back into the "deep history" of the making of the contemporary world.
 While the course has a theoretical bent, it should be taken as an introduction into modern history.
 It has three goals in particular: (1) It introduces the main concepts and theories of globalization.
 (2) It explores key moments, processes, and events in the annals of globalization.
 (3) It highlights the nature of contentions over the terms of global order.
 M. Geyer, C. Bright.
-Spring.
-Not offered 2007-08.
+Not offered 2009-10.

 26600.
-Antonioni's Films: Reality and Ambiguity. (=ARTH 28904, CMST 26801, ISHU 26602) PQ: Third- or fourth-year standing.
+Antonioni's Films: Reality and Ambiguity.
+PQ: Third- or fourthyear standing.
 In this in-depth study of several Antonioni films, our eye is on understanding his view of reality and the elements of ambiguity that pervade all of his films.
 Together, as a film scholar and physicist, we bring out these aspects of his work together with his unique cinematic contributions.
 This course introduces students to this poet of the cinema and the relevance of Antonioni's themes to their own studies and their own lives.
 Y. Tsivian, B. Winstein.
-May be offered 2008-09; not offered 2007-08.
+Not offered 2009-10.

 27000.
-Perspectives on Imaging. (=ARTH 26900/36900, BIOS 02927, CMST 27300/37300, HIPS 24801) PQ: Third- or fourth-year standing.
+Perspectives on Imaging. (=ARTH 26900, BIOS 02927, HIPS 24801) PQ: Third- or fourth-year standing.
 This course does not meet requirements for the biological sciences major.
 Taught by an imaging scientist and an art historian, this course explores scientific, artistic, and cultural aspects of imaging from the earliest attempts to enhance and capture visual stimuli through the emergence of virtual reality systems in the late twentieth century.
 Topics include the development of early optical instruments (e.g., microscopes, telescopes), the invention of linear perspective, the discovery of means to visualize the invisible within the body, and the recent emergence of new media.
 We also consider the problem of instrumentally mediated seeing in the arts and sciences and its social implications for our image-saturated contemporary world.
-P. La Riviere.
-May be offered 2008-09; not offered 2007-08.
+P. La Riviere, J. Elkins.
+Winter.